-Within the program directory (Server or Client) are the files that make up the APIS IQ-RM Tools.
-There are two subdirectories with the name DATA and WORKGROUP.
-Within the directory DATA is an IQ-Document with example data (EXAMPLE.FME) and the standard configuration file (APIS-IQ.CFG).
-With a workstation installation (client installation) the files existing in the DATA directory are copied in the local management directory, which is chosen during the installation by the User.
+The files that make up the APIS IQ-Software are within the program directory (Server or Client).
+There are three subdirectories with the names DATA, WORKGROUP and JRE.
+The DATA directory contains example data of the APIS IQ-Software as well as examples of ODBC and XML.
+Within the directory DATA, there is an IQ document with example data (EXAMPLE.FME) and the standard configuration file (APIS-IQ.CFG).
+With a workstation installation (client installation), the files existing in the DATA directory are copied in the local management directory which is chosen during the installation by the User.

 In the WORKGROUP Directory are the following files:

-File Purpose EXAMPLE.FME IQ-Document with example data APIS-IQ.CFG Configuration file; individual (user related) workstation settings APIS-IQ.INI INI file; company-specific workstation settings NORMAL.FMT Template file; company-specific document settings SHAPES.ICE File with graphic symbols, which can be used for Symbol palettes ('C'-Column, Symbols for Process Flow)
+File Purpose APIS-IQ.CFG Configuration file; individual (user related) workstation settings NORMAL.FMT Template file; company-specific document settings SHAPES.ICE File with graphic symbols, which can be used for Symbol palettes ('C'-Column, Symbols for Process Flow)